sachinlim/hws-bot/README.md

 * Shortens links from eBay UK and Amazon UK
 * Pings users with a certain role if a deal posted within a certain channel has enough votes

+### Features to be added

+- [ ] Shorten links for a variety of other websites
+- [ ] Enable users to interact with the bot's messages by using reactions (bot will then edit its message)
+- [ ] Prompt users of incorrect formatting when listing their items for sale or looking for certain items to buy

 ### Community Requested features

 These are the features being requested by the community, as of 14th March 2023: